BODY FAT PERCENTAGE WOMEN – COMPLETE GUIDE

 This body fat percentage is considered the low range of average for women in many body fat charts.
 At this level a woman is generally considered to look slim, but not too skinny.
 Curves in the hips, thighs and buttocks will be apparent at this range.

-At this body fat range, fat begins to accumulate in the breasts, stomach, legs and bum.
-If a woman has been exercising, you may be able to see some muscle definition in some areas, but you may also be able to pinch some fat in the abdominal area.
+At this body fat range, fat begins to accumulate in the breasts, stomach, legs and butt.
+If a woman has been training, you may be able to see some muscle definition in some areas, but you may also be able to pinch some fat in the abdominal area.

-At the 30 – 35% the stomach, breasts, hips, thighs and butt will be rounder and curves will be more pronounced.
+At the 30 – 35%, curves in the stomach, breasts, hips, thighs and butt will be more pronounced.
 You will probably not see much muscle definition at this range.
-This is considered the high range of average for women in many body fat charts.

 The 50+ range is considered to be morbidly obese on most body weight charts.